cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 - file_receive
 - mmap_file

-First, you need to be sure that LSB BPF is [enabled](https://tetragon.io/docs/concepts/tracing-policy/hooks/#lsm-bpf).
+First, you need to be sure that LSM BPF is [enabled](https://tetragon.io/docs/concepts/tracing-policy/hooks/#lsm-bpf).

 To verify if IMA-measurement is available use the following command: